-Goldspace is an indie game i created myself with the help of some freelancers (mainly art and music).
+Goldspace is an indie game i created myself with the help of some freelancers (mainly writing, art and music).

 Explore a dying galaxy in this high-octane, story-driven twin stick shooter.
 Upgrade your arsenal and gun your way through dynamic, fully destructible environments.
 Can you find a New Earth?